TheBridge-FullStackDeveloper/fs-pt2104-authentication/express-passport-jwt-social/README.md

 npm install passport-github2
 ```

-Require the in `auth.js` the github strategy
+Require the in `auth.js` the github strategy, add [passport serialize, deserialize](https://stackoverflow.com/a/27637668/9095807) and pass the github strategy to `passport.use()`

 ```js
 const GitHubStrategy = require('passport-github2').Strategy;